Insurance and reinsurance in Ireland: overview

 Non-life insurance companies

-Realisation of investments.
+Realisation of non-financial investment assets.

-Treatment of technical reserves.
+Treatment of equalisation or catastrophe reserves.

 Taxation of captive insurers is broadly the same as non-captives.